SEO stands for Search Engine Optimization. Before I tell you about SEO, let’s start this blog with some facts.

 SEO (Search Engine Optimization) is a method of driving the quantity of quality traffic to your website through organic search engine results for certain keywords.

 What comes into SEO?

 To understand the SEO definition more clearly, let’s break it down and walk through the terms used in SEO definition-

 Quality of traffic – It refers to the relevant visitors to your website, it might be possible that you can attract non-relevant users to your site.
 Let’s consider your site is about SEO and Google sent a visitor to your site who was looking for Apple product, that is non-relevant traffic.
 Non-relevant traffic affects negatively, so you have to make sure that attracted visitors are really interested in your content.

 The quantity of traffic – After having quality traffic and to engage more audience, you need more quantity of relevant traffic.
 It is better to have more traffic from search engine result pages (SERPs).

-Organic (Unpaid) search engine results – Organic traffic is the traffic to our site for what we do not need to pay.
+Organic (unpaid) search engine results – Organic traffic is the traffic to our site for what you do not need to pay.
 Although on the SERPs, you might find Ads (i.e., promoted content) at the top.

 Let’s dive deeper into it-

 There are three things connected to SEO, first is you, second is the search engine, and the third is the person performing the search ‘the searcher‘.